stfxecutables/empyricalRMT/README.md

 accurate results (e.g. when compared to as predicted by theory) in reasonable amounts of time on *this machine*.
 I have tested the library on my old 2015 MacBook, and the defaults seem *okay*, but it is possible that they may not work well on your machine, especially with regards to memory.
 I hope to implement methods that can work around memory issues in the future (e.g. using memory maps, dask, and perhaps more sophisticated methods in some cases) but for now, this is a limitation of the library.

 Addtionally, RMT results are theoretical, and many results only hold as N approaches infinity.
-In practice, it seems that floating-point precision issues (whether in numerical integration, solving of eigenproblems, or in the convergence of some of the stochastic methods used in this library) plus the reality of working with finite matrices means that there can be some pretty significant limits on the extent to which simulations agree with theory, especially when looking at long-range spectral observables (e.g. spectral rigidity or level number variance for L > 20).
+In practice, it seems that floating-point precision issues (whether in numerical integration, solving of eigenproblems, or in the convergence of some of the stochastic methods used in this library) plus the reality of working with finite matrices means that there are significant limits on the extent to which simulations agree with theory, especially when looking at long-range spectral observables (e.g. spectral rigidity or level number variance for L > 20).

 Finally, I am just a dabbler in RMT.
 I have tried to limit myself to implementing only aspects I feel I understand, but I may have made some basic